St. Stephen’s Armenian Elementary School Celebrates Armenian Cultural Day

 Then all the students gathered in the gymnasium, where the fifth graders lead an informative presentation about the different regions of Armenia (Marz).

-The celebration continued with the performance of the K-5 chorale groups; then the first through fifth graders took the stage to present literary and musical works from Armenian poets and composers.
+The celebration continued with the performance of our K-5 chorale groups; then the first through fifth graders took the stage to present literary and musical works from Armenian poets and composers.

 After two months in school, the children have already learned so much about Armenia’s important traditions and cultural contributions.